Chart Color Schemes

 Taree Surrounds has a typical household mix, with a fairly typical median household size

 Family households constitute 71.6% of all households, including 20.8% couples with children, 40.0% couples without children, and 9.9% single parent families.
-Non-family households comprise the remaining 28.4%, with lone person households at 26.0% and group households making up 2.5%.
-The median household size is 2.3 people, which aligns with the Rest of NSW average.
+Non-family households account for the remaining 28.4%, with lone person households at 26.0% and group households comprising 2.5%.
+The median household size is 2.3 people, which aligns with the average in the Rest of NSW.

 Frequently Asked Questions - Households